‘Tupper’ extends invitation to ‘Grow Words’ - The Troy Messenger

 Theresa Trawick, library director, said the Growing Words: Writing /Book Club is open to all who have an interest in “Growing Words.”

-Each meeting of Growing Words will include learning time, writing/reading time, sharing time (books read and words written) and eating time,
+Each meeting of Growing Words Club will include learning time, writing/reading time, sharing time (books read and words written) and social time,

 And, what is better than words shared around a pot luck table?

-“For starters,” Tupper” will provide chicken salad croissants and drinks; the trimmings will be pot luck.
+“For starters,” Tupper” will provide chicken salad croissants and drinks; the trimmings will be pot luck,” Trawick said.

 To register, email Trawick at tlmldirector@trobycable.net or call 334-735-2145.